tm-a-t/TGPy/guide/docs/basics/examples.md

 !!! note

-    TGPy can only delete messages if you have rights for that, for instance if you’re a group admin.
+    Of course, TGPy can delete messages only if you have the permission, for instance if you’re a group admin.

 ### List your drafts